Australia national rugby union team: 2020s

 2021 brought both highs and lows.
-The July internationals series saw France touring Australia, and as Sydney went into lockdown due to the COVID-19 pandemic, the first 2021 test was rescheduled to be played at Suncorp Stadium.
-The Wallabies opened with a 23–21 win, leapfrogging both France and Wales up to fifth in the world rankings, and the Les Bleus responded with a 28–26 win at AAMI Park in Melbourne, their first win in Australia since 1990.
-Play returned to Suncorp Stadium for the decider with the cumulative scores of the first two games 49—49.
+The July internationals series saw France touring Australia, and as Sydney went into lockdown due to the pandemic, the first test was rescheduled to be played in Brisbane.
+The Wallabies opened with a 23–21 win, leapfrogging both France and Wales up to fifth in the world rankings.
+France responded with a 28–26 win in Melbourne, their first win in Australia since 1990.
+Play returned to Brisbane for the decider with the cumulative scores of the first two games 49—49.
 With 5 minutes remaining and the scores tied at 30-all, the series was on a knife's edge, but the final points were notched up with a penalty kick by Noah Lolesio, giving a 33–30 win and series win to the Wallabies.
 The massive challenge of back-to-back games at Eden Park for the Bledisloe Cup brought two losses, 25—33 for the first game, and a heavy 22–57 defeat in the opening Rugby Championship match.
 With New Zealand having already secured the cup for the 19th consecutive year, the All Blacks remained undefeated in the 2021 Bledisloe series as the Wallabies again went down 21–38 in Perth.
 However, things started to improve for the Wallabies for the rest of the Rugby Championship.
 Quade Cooper made a much-anticipated return to the Wallabies against South Africa at fly-half and produced a stellar performance, leading the Wallabies to a 28–26 win after kicking 8 from 8 off the tee.
 Australia followed this up with an even more convincing 30–17 win over the Springboks, launching them to third in world rankings behind the world champions South Africa, and New Zealand.
 Back-to-back wins against Argentina put the Wallabies second on the final table behind the All Blacks, with 4 consecutive wins in the Rugby Championship for the first time ever.
 During the Spring Tour, the Wallabies called up Tolu Latu, Will Skelton and Rory Arnold to help boost their forward pack.
 A surprise addition was Kurtley Beale, who was called in after an injury to Reece Hodge.
 Though the Wallabies won against Japan, they lost all their games in Britain, with close losses against Scotland and Wales, and a comprehensive defeat to England.
 This was the first time in 45 years that the Wallabies lost all games in a European tour.
 Australia finished the tour by falling to sixth in the world rankings, from a mid-year high of third in the world.